Diseases & Conditions

 Three bones make up the ankle joint:

-- Fibula - smaller bone of the lower leg
+- Fibula — the smaller bone of the lower leg

-- Talus - a small bone that sits between the heel bone (calcaneus) and the tibia and fibula
+- Talus — the small bone that sits between the heel bone (calcaneus) and the tibia and fibula

 The tibia and fibula have specific parts that make up the ankle:

-- Posterior malleolus - back part of the tibia
+- Posterior malleolus — the back part of the tibia

-- Lateral malleolus - end of the fibula
+- Lateral malleolus — the prominent bone on the outer side of the ankle at the end of the fibula

-Doctors classify ankle fractures according to the area of bone that is broken.
-For example, a fracture at the end of the fibula is called a lateral malleolus fracture, or if both the tibia and fibula are broken, it is called a bimalleolar fracture.
+Doctors classify ankle fractures according to the area of the bone that is broken.
+For example, a fracture at the end of the fibula is called a lateral malleolus fracture, or if both the tibia and fibular are broken, it is called a bimalleolar fracture.